TerraPower’s Extended Team

 Inquisitive minds foster innovation, so TerraPower engages the academic research community to apply the benefits of their forward thinking.
 Our university collaborations not only support the development of the next generation of nuclear engineers and physicists, but also put to use the valuable research facilities available at American universities.

-- Our work with the Ion Beam Laboratory at the University of Michigan is bringing new life to HT-9, a steel alloy originally developed for historic fast reactors.
+- Our work with the Ion Beam Laboratory at the University of Michigan is bringing new life to HT-9, a steel alloy originally used in historic fast reactors.
 Their research will confirm how different microstructures of steel perform.

 - Researchers at the University of Nevada, Las Vegas are working on fuel-clad chemical interaction (FCCI) barrier development.